HICO-DET-SG and V-COCO-SG: New Data Splits for Evaluating the Systematic Generalization Performance of Human-Object Interaction Detection Models: Experimental setups for evaluating HOI detection models

-This section describes the experimental setups for evaluating the systematic generalization ability of recent representative HOI detection models.
+This section describes the experimental setups for evaluating the systematic generalization ability of four HOI detection models with different characteristics.
 Subsection \ref{models} explains the evaluated models and the reasons for their selection.
 Subsection \ref{settings} explains the experimental conditions in detail.